There are few places on Earth as beloved as the city of Paris, France. There is little wonder why, once you arrive.

 The Eiffel Tower

-Among the most recognizable monuments on earth, the Eifel Tower is a massive wrought iron structure that perches at one end the Champ de Mars.
+Among the most recognizable monuments on earth, the Eifel Tower is a massive wrought iron structure that perches at one end of the Champ de Mars.
 The tower was constructed for the 1889 World’s Fair and continues to turn heads as a symbol for all things French.
 Architects and designers Alexandre-Gustave Eiffel, Maurice Koechlin, and Stephen Sauvestre made their indelible mark on Parisian soil with the tower that still awes crowds today.
-Open most days from 9:30 a.m. to 11 p.m. local time, you may want to get an early start the day you decide to visit, as the Eifel tower is the most-visited monument in the world.

 The Musée d’Orsay

 The Musée d’Orsay is highly lauded for its one-of-a-kind impressionist works by French masters such as Monet, Van Gogh, and Matisse, among many others.
 Great impressionist art is just the tip of the iceberg, however.
-The museum also hosts a vast selection of sculpture, photography installations, and architectural marvels.
-The Musée d’Orsay is open from 9:30 a.m. to 6 p.m. every day except Monday.
-(However, we don’t suggest visiting on a Tuesday, as the Louvre is closed, and you can probably guess where the art-seekers choose to assemble.)
+The museum also hosts a vast selection of sculptures, photography installations, and architectural marvels.

 Laced with cobblestone streets and French Gothic architecture, the perineal Marais District is the closest you can find to Pre-Napoleon, medieval Paris.
-From leading artists, writers, poets, and musicians to decadent French chefs and bakers and well-known pillars of the French Jewish community, Le Marias has been the flashpoint of cultures for hundreds of years.
-Similar in feel to the West Village in New York, the neighborhood is home to wide variety of shops, galleries, and architecture.
+Le Marias has been the flashpoint of cultures for hundreds of years, from leading artists, writers, poets, and musicians to decadent French chefs and bakers and well-known pillars of the French Jewish community.
+Similar in feel to the West Village in New York, the neighborhood is home to many shops, galleries, and architecture.
 Simply walking around Le Marais is a treat as you’re always sure to be delighted.

 Arc de Triomphe